 - Cost- The TIP costs around $51 or 1000 pesos.
 There is also a deposit of $200-$400 depending on the model year of your vehicle.
 The deposit is refunded when you leave Mexico with your vehicle and cancel your TIP before it expires.

 - Validity- The TIP is valid for up to 180 days with an FMM visitor’s permit.
 If you have a Temporary Resident Visa, the TIP remains valid as long as the visa is valid (usually 1 year).

-- Eligibility- FMM visitors permit holders, Temporary Resident Visa holders, and Mexican citizens living abroad.
+- Eligibility- FMM visitor’s permit holders, Temporary Resident Visa holders, and Mexican citizens living abroad.
 Permanent Resident Visa holders are not eligible.
-Your vehicle must weigh less than 3.5 metric tons (7716 lbs) unless it is a motorhome.
+Your vehicle must also weigh less than 3.5 metric tons (7716 lbs.) unless it is a motorhome.

-- Required documents- Passport, FMM visitor’s permit (similar to a tourist visa) or Mexican visa, non-Mexican driver’s license, vehicle title or vehicle registration, proof of Mexican auto insurance.
+- Required documents- Passport, FMM visitor’s permit (similar to a tourist visa) or a temporary resident visa, non-Mexican driver’s license, vehicle title or vehicle registration, and proof of Mexican auto insurance.
 If your vehicle is leased or owned by a bank or another party, you’ll need a letter of permission from the owner.

-- Place of issue– The TIP is issued online or at Banjercito locations near the border as well as some Mexican consulates.
+- Place of issue– The TIP is issued online or at Banjercito locations near the border as well as some Mexican consulates in the United States.